gofynd/fdk-client-swift/documentation/platform/CONFIGURATION.md

 | body | UpdateIntegrationLevelRequest | yes | Request body |

-Use this API to update the configuration details of an integration such as token, permissions, level, opted value, uid, meta, location ID, etc. at a particular level (store/company).
+Modify level integration.
+Update the configuration details of an integration such as token, permissions, level, opted value, uid, meta, location ID, etc. at a particular level (store/company).

 *Returned Response:*